Whovian921/expenseTracker/README.md

 persistence between sessions.

 **Features**
-Add an expense (amount, category, description, date) View all recorded expenses
+Add an expense (amount, category, description, date).
+View all recorded expenses.
-Save expenses to a file (expenses.csv)
+Save expenses to a file (expenses.csv).
-Load espenses froma file on startup
+Load expenses from a file on startup.

 **Technologies used**
 Java